hoangcongst/browsermcp/README.md

 ### 2. AI-Driven Browser Automation
 1. **AI Request**: Your AI application sends a command (e.g., "click the login button")
 2. **MCP Processing**: The MCP server receives the request and identifies the appropriate tool
-3. **WebSocket Communication**: The server sends the command to the browser extension via WebSocket
+3. **WebSocket Communication**: The server sends the command to the Chrome MCP extension via WebSocket
 4. **Browser Action**: The extension executes the action in the browser (clicking, typing, navigating)
 5. **Snapshot Capture**: The extension captures the current page state (ARIA accessibility tree)
 6. **Response**: The updated page state is sent back to the AI application